 If you notice that you wake up often during the night or you feel less than well-rested in the morning, consider tracking your sleep using an app like SleepBot or Sleep Cycle.
 Both of these apps and many others record any disruptions while you sleep, which can give you insight into noises that may be waking you up or disturbing your slumber.

 Minimizing Inside Noises

 - Use white noise to create a consistent gentle soundtrack if bumps in the night bother you.
 It can be particularly helpful for children whose bedtimes are generally earlier than their parents’.
-White noise can come from a fan, sound conditioner, white noise machine, air purifier or other soothing sound.
+White noise can come from sleeping with a fan, sound conditioner, white noise machine, air purifier or other soothing sound.
 However, be mindful of the volume especially for babies — a white noise machine shouldn’t be too loud.
-Experts vary, but below 50 to 65 decibels or so is considered maximum.
+Experts vary, but to 65 decibels or so is considered maximum.
 For reference, that’s similar to or quieter than a soft shower or normal conversation.

 - Run dishwashers and laundry machines well before bedtime.

 - Consider turning ice makers off if bedrooms are near the kitchen.

 - Place large bookcases against walls to act as a buffer.
 For example, between a living room and bedroom or between a wall shared with neighboring apartments.